Standard Generalized Markup Language: Formal characterization

 There appears to be no definitive classification of full SGML against a known class of formal grammar.
 Plausible classes may include tree-adjoining grammars and adaptive grammars.

 XML is described as being generally parsable like a two-level grammar for non-validated XML and a Conway-style pipeline of coroutines (lexer, parser, validator) for valid XML.
 The SGML productions in the ISO standard are reported to be LL(3) or LL(4).
 XML-class subsets are reported to be expressible using a W-grammar.
-According to one paper, and probably considered at an information set or parse tree level rather than a character or delimiter level:
+According to one paper, probably considered at an information set or parse tree level rather than a character or delimiter level:

 The SGML standard does not define SGML with formal data structures, such as parse trees; however, an SGML document is constructed of a rooted directed acyclic graph (RDAG) of physical storage units known as "entities", which is parsed into a RDAG of structural units known as "elements".
 The physical graph is loosely characterized as an entity tree, but entities might appear multiple times.
 Moreover, the structure graph is also loosely characterized as an element tree, but the ID/IDREF markup allows arbitrary arcs.

 The results of parsing can also be understood as a data tree in different notations; where the document is the root node, and entities in other notations (text, graphics) are child nodes.
 SGML provides apparatus for linking to and annotating external non-SGML entities.

 The SGML standard describes it in terms of maps and recognition modes (s9.6.1).
 Each entity, and each element, can have an associated notation or declared content type, which determines the kinds of references and tags which will be recognized in that entity and element.
 Also, each element can have an associated delimiter map (and short reference map), which determines which characters are treated as delimiters in context.
 The SGML standard characterizes parsing as a state machine switching between recognition modes.
 During parsing, there is a stack of maps that configure the scanner, while the tokenizer relates to the recognition modes.